Dlexey/Restoring-Image/README.md

 # Restoring-Image
-Restoring a part of a photo using a different photo of a smaller resolution.
+Restoring a part of a photo using the same photo of a smaller resolution.